stefanpenner/ember-app-kit/guides/deployment.md

 title: "Deploying Your App"
 permalink: "deployment.html"
 ---
+### CDN

+We recommend you deploy you assets to a CDN, and serve your index file via your app server, or webserver.
+Serving to production directly from your EAK development environment is not recommended.

+For project demo's you can consider:

 ### Heroku
 Ember App Kit can be easily deployed to Heroku using Express.
 For better performance we should be using nginx since we are only serving static files, but